Anti-Money Laundering Consulting Services

 Economic Impact Reports

 When projections and impacts count, count on Spectrum Gaming Group.
 Developers and investors have relied on Spectrum to determine the feasibility of building multibillion-dollar projects on the Las Vegas Strip, as well as in Atlantic City and Macau.
 We have worked in dozens of other markets around the world, from Pennsylvania to Vietnam, and from Louisiana to Canada.
 Wall Street repeatedly turns to Spectrum when weighing gaming investments of hundreds of millions of dollars.
-Our clients know that our reports are conservative in their projections and comprehensive in their approach.
+Our clients know that our reports/presentations are conservative in their projections and comprehensive in their approach.
 We combine quantitative and qualitative analyses that result in a thorough, independent and reliable analysis.
 Spectrum stands out in this field because we combine reliability and transparency with a comprehensive approach that includes assessing political and competitive risks.
 Our economic services include:

 - Feasibility studies